-It is important to know that few statutes exist that regulate Florida foreclosures.
-Florida foreclosure law and foreclosure defense itself is still emerging and developing.
+It is important to know that few statutes exist that regulate Miami foreclosures.
+Florida foreclosure law and Miami foreclosure defense itself is still emerging and developing.
 To date, most of the law regarding the mortgage foreclosure process is scattered throughout cases that were decided before Florida judges.

 Some main points found within the Florida Statutes and judicial decisions are:

 - Every foreclosure claim must be tried to a judge.
-Homeowners aren’t entitled to a jury trial.
-Yet, for every counter-claim filed by the homeowner to fight the mortgage foreclosure, a separate trial will be initiated and may be tried to a jury.
+Miami homeowners aren’t entitled to a jury trial.
+Yet, for every counterclaim filed by the homeowner to fight the mortgage foreclosure, a separate trial will be initiated and may be tried to a jury.
 Trials involving counterclaims are separate from the main foreclosure lawsuit.

 - It is impossible to get an injunction to stop a court ordered foreclosure sale.
 If an error is found within the foreclosure procedure, a foreclosure sale can be delayed.
 However, the sale will not be delayed because the sale price is too low.

 - The foreclosure must abide by all of the terms specified by the court order commanding the foreclosure.